PostHog/posthog.com/contents/product-engineers/growth-loops.md

 Products relying on sales generally pitch for large contracts that need high levels of support, engagement, and customization.
 Offers are often tailored to the specific customer and require a large amount of time and effort.

-For example, sales is a growth loop for enterprise SaaS companies (e.g. Salesforce, SAP, Oracle) and big consultancies (e.g. McKinsey, Deloitte)
+For example, sales is a growth loop for enterprise SaaS companies (e.g. Salesforce, SAP, Oracle) and big consultancies (e.g. McKinsey, Deloitte).

+> **How to measure sales**: Sales has many of its own special metrics unrelated to product and marketing.
+This doesn’t mean measurement isn’t helpful.
+Trial usage, lead conversion, usage after conversion, and [account-level analytics](/docs/product-analytics/group-analytics) can help sales teams do a better job.

 ### 5. The product-led growth loop

-In a product-led company, [user feedback](/tutorials/feedback-interviews-site-apps) can be a growth loop.
-You ask for feedback and use it to improve your product.
-Your improved product attracts more users, and all this leads to more feedback.
+In a product-led company, improving the product is the main driver of growth.
+There are many ways to do this, but we think [talking to users](/product-engineers/10x-engineers-do-user-interviews) is the best one.
+The loop goes:

+1. You build something and ask for feedback
+2. You use that feedback to improve what you've built and guide what you build next.
+3. Your improved product attracts and retains more users, who provide more feedback (and revenue) to fuel the loop again.

 For example, many early-stage startups talk to users to understand their problems, and then build a product that solves them.
 They repeat this loop to grow towards [product-market fit](/founders/product-market-fit-game).

+> **How to measure product-led growth**: There is a simple sign a feedback loop is working: Are users providing feedback?
+Beyond this, you should measure your core product metrics.
+For startups, these are likely related to [measuring product-market fit](/founders/measure-product-market-fit), such as user engagement, retention, and their PMF score.

 ## How to choose your growth loop